dougalrm/aider-patterns-wow/data/docs/stable_empowered_teams.md

 4. The decision making process is slow because it requires information to be passed up the organisational hierarchy, and requires decisions to be passed back down once they are made.

-5. When faced with a problem, it is hard to find out whether an existing solution is available within Schroders.
+5. When faced with a problem, it is hard to find out whether an existing solution is available.
 Where a problem hasn’t been solved it’s often because it requires a systemic solution that is beyond the remit of a single person or team.
 Getting the funding, sign off and prioritisation to tackle such a solution is very difficult meaning that these types of problems remain unsolved.

 6. Our teams are typically long-lived, however team members are often moved between teams to accommodate growth or at the request of the business, and this can disrupt team dynamics and impact morale and delivery.